msalama-ihorizons/swvlchallenge/README.md

 # SWVL Challenge

-Swvl prototype application to list past decade movies with its year, rate, and photos. and categories them with its year.
+Swvl prototype application to list past decade movies with its year, rate, and photos. and categorized them with its year.

 # Features